 Comprehensive income (loss) - GAAP generally requires that recognized revenue, expenses, gains and losses be included in net income.
 Although certain changes in assets and liabilities are reported as separate components of the equity section of the consolidated balance sheet, such items, along with net income, are components of comprehensive income or loss.
 The components of accumulated other comprehensive income or loss include foreign currency translation adjustments and unrealized gain or loss on defined benefit plan.
-Accumulated other comprehensive loss was approximately \$101.8 million, \$83.5 million and \$112.7 million at December 31, 2018, 2017 and 2016, respectively.
+Accumulated other comprehensive loss was approximately \$108.1 million, \$101.8 million and \$83.5 million at December 31, 2019, 2018 and 2017, respectively.

-There is no income tax expense or benefit associated with each component of comprehensive income.
 As of December 31, the accumulated balance for each component of comprehensive income is as follows:

-2018 2017 Unrealized foreign currency losses \$ (64,553) \$ (42,010) Unrealized gain on interest rate swap, net of tax \$ 3,261 \$ 2,524 Unrealized loss on defined benefit plan \$ (40,554) \$ (43,994)
+20 19 2018 Unrealized foreign currency losses \$ (63,053) \$ (64,553) Unrealized gain on interest rate swap, net of tax \$ (391) \$ 3,261 Unrealized loss on defined benefit plan \$ (44,695) \$ (40,554)